microsoft/FluidFramework/docs/README.md

 ### API documentation and Playground

-The steps above won't include API documentation or the Playground by default.
-You can download the latest content with the `download` script.
+The steps above won't include API documentation (the TSDoc JSON files) or the Playground by default.
+You can download the latest API docs and Playground files with the `download` script.

 ```bash
 npm run download
 ```

+Note that this script will **overwrite any locally built API docs.**

 ## Building the documentation